Ask Dr. Wilbur

 The Doctor Responds:

 I can assure you that your Designated Pilot Examiner will not be carrying a protractor on your checkride, so neither should you.
 What's critical here is not the precise measure of the bank angle, but its appropriateness to the maneuver being attempted.
 Remember that turns around a point, S-turns across roads, and rectangular tracks are all ground reference maneuvers.
 That means they are to be performed by visual reference to the ground, rather than by using an attitude gyro, artificial horizon, EFIS, or any other instrument.
 If, during ground reference maneuvers, I find my students staring at the screen instead of looking at the sky and the horizon, I turn the EFIS off!
+(After all, if you like to play Microsoft Flight Simulator, you should do so at home, where it's much cheaper.)

 Consider, for example, turns around a point.
 The objective is to compensate for winds so as to describe a true circular flight path, always equidistant from your reference point.
 To maintain that constant distance, you will of course have to vary your bank.
 But don't get hung up on what the actual bank angle is.
-If you're drifting too far from your point, steepen your bank to bring yourself closer.
-If you're crowding the point, shallow your bank and you'll end up further from it.
+If you're drifting too far from your point, just steepen your bank slightly to bring yourself closer.
+If you're crowding the point, shallow your bank a little, and you'll end up further from it.
 With practice, you will find the bank that works, without even thinking about banking the plane.

 You can, of course, put tape on your canopy, to help you learn what different banks look like.
 After a while, you can remove the tape, and you'll find that you have memorized the required sight picture.
 If you still need that tape, you're not yet ready for your checkride.